studynovabot/LearnQuest/API_KEYS_SETUP.md

 If you encounter API authorization errors:

-1. Verify that your API keys are correctly copied into the `.env` file
+1. Verify that your API key is correctly copied into the `.env` file
-2. Check that your API keys are active and have not expired
+2. Check that your API key is active and has not expired
-3. Ensure you have sufficient credits or quota on your API accounts
+3. Ensure you have sufficient credits or quota on your API account
-4. Check the API endpoints in the `.env` file are correct:
+4. Check the API endpoint in the `.env` file is correct:

 ```
 GROQ_API_URL=https://api.groq.com/openai/v1/chat/completions
-TOGETHER_AI_API_URL=https://api.together.xyz/v1/completions
 ```

 ### Model Availability Issues

-If you encounter errors about models not being available:

-1. The application is configured to use `togethercomputer/llama-2-7b-chat` which should be available without a dedicated endpoint
+The application is configured to use `llama-3.3-70b-versatile` which is available through Groq's API.
+This model provides excellent performance for all tutor types.
-2. If you want to use other models like `google/gemma-7b-it` or `NousResearch/Nous-Hermes-2-Mixtral-8x7B-DPO`, you'll need to:
-   - Visit the TogetherAI dashboard
-   - Go to the Models section
-   - Find the model you want to use
-   - Create a dedicated endpoint for that model
-   - Start the endpoint (this may incur additional costs)

-3. After creating a dedicated endpoint, you can update the models in `server/ai/index.ts`

 ## Firebase Index Setup